cnorling/norling.io/content/post/latex-resume/index.md

 image: orion-nebula-gb8faf4a6f_1920.jpg
 draft: false
 tags:
-  - latex
+  - LaTeX
   - job search
 ---

 Writing LaTeX sucks, but the results are undeniably better than anything else.
-This article is a brief introduction into LaTeX, the basic prerequisites to writing documents, what the ecosystem is like, and what it was like writing my resume in LaTex.
+This article is a brief introduction into LaTeX, the basic prerequisites to writing documents, what the ecosystem is like, and what it was like writing my resume in LaTeX.

 ## Dark Times Before LaTeX

 I am very picky about resume formatting.
 If things aren't perfectly aligned, it bothers me on a spiritual level.
-Before LaTeX, my solution for writing my resume was to make a table in google docs, organize the content into columns, and set the table line width to 0 so it would be transparent.
+Before LaTeX, my solution for writing my resume was to make a table in Google Docs, organize the content into columns, and set the table line width to 0 so it would be transparent.
 This setup worked for quite some time, but it had drawbacks.

 - changing the column width for one cell had implications for other cells
 - the witdth of each cell was independent from other similar cells.
 This led to inconsistent spacing on the headers and sections